Upper Oconee Science and Policy Summit

 Aquatic research programs can yield valuable knowledge to inform policies and management decisions.
 Frequently, much is lost in the translation between scientific research and policy development.
 The summit seeks to address this challenge by: (1) highlighting effective ways in which science can inform policy development, (2) foster a collaborative environment where scientists, policy professionals, and community members can share needs and interests, and (3) identify gaps in research that are needed to support effective watershed management.
 Oral presentations will be limited to 5-7 minutes (depending on number of presenters) to encourage more time for questions and interactions.

 In addition to abstracts, we would like to compile a list of potential panel and group discussion topics for the afternoon session.
-Please suggest your discussion topic ideas and/or provide general feedback to the steering committee using this form by May 31, 2018.
+Please suggest your discussion topic ideas and/or provide general feedback to the steering committee using this form.

 Abstract submission: Please submit proposals via this form by August 20, 2018.